abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 ```

 Besides card-specific fields (explained below), these mandatory fields serve the following purpose:
-- **CardPrintInfo** contains all the visual information of how a card is "printed", includes data such as:
+- **EntityPrintInfo** contains all the visual information of how a card is "printed", includes data such as:
     - ```ID:``` Card ID number
     - ```Title:``` I.e. the card "name", or title of the card
     - ```Text:``` Card text/effect if any